MHassaanButt/BreastCancerAI-DetectNet/README.md

 ---
 By building BreastCancerAI-DetectNet, we aim to make a positive impact in the early detection of breast cancer, ultimately contributing to better patient outcomes and improved healthcare.
 We hope that this project will be a valuable resource for researchers and practitioners in the medical field.
 Let's work together to combat breast cancer with the power of AI!

-[Add any other relevant information or acknowledgments here.]

-[Insert your contact information or social media links if you wish.]